 Offering all the features and functionality of standard models, ENERGY STAR certified signage displays, also known as digital signage or commercial displays, come with more efficient and cooler-running panel technologies that can save you money.

-Most signage displays are covered under the ENERGY STAR Displays specification.
+Most signage displays are covered under the ENERGY STAR certified displays specification.
 Displays that include a tuner or batteries designed to support mobility (e.g., electronic readers, battery-powered digital picture frames) are not covered.

 Who uses signage displays?

-Signage displays are generally used in offices (e.g., conference rooms, digital signage in lobbies), airports (e.g., flight information monitors), restaurants (e.g., menu boards), and retail (e.g., outdoor advertising, video walls), and higher education.
-According to the a 2012 CompTIA survey, one in three retailers currently use displays, with an additional 20 percent intending to do so soon.
+Signage displays are generally used in offices (e.g., conference rooms, digital signage in lobbies), airports (e.g., flight information monitors), restaurants (e.g., menu boards), retail (e.g., outdoor advertising, video walls), and higher education.
+The vast majority of retailers (94%) use or have used digital signage to augment, change, or improve customers' in-store experiences.

 ENERGY STAR certified signage displays meet stringent energy efficiency requirements in On, Sleep, and Off Modes.
-The On Mode limit is a hyperbolic tangent equation, and power requirements vary according to screen area and maximum measured luminance of the display.
-The basic Sleep Mode power shall be less than or equal to 0.5 watts plus additional allowances for network connectivity, occupancy sensor, and touch allowance.
+The On Mode limit is a hyperbolic tangent equation, and power requirements vary according to screen area and maximum measured luminance of the display, with allowances for automatic brightness controll and embedded modules.
+The basic Sleep Mode power shall be less than or equal to 0.5 watts plus additional allowances for network connectivity, occupancy sensor, and touch functionality.
 For Displays that offer an Off Mode, measured Off Mode power shall be less than or equal to 0.5 watts.

 Manufacturers sell two kinds of signage displays that tend to differ in lifespan, features, panel type, and connectivity.
 It is important to take these differences into account when choosing a display to ensure it meets your specific needs.

-- Some signage displays have a lifespan of around 50,000 hours and use the same panel type as a consumer television but add features such as:
+- Some signage displays ("consumer grade")have a lifespan of around 50,000 hours and use the same panel type as a consumer television but add features such as:

 - Locking of front panel and IR remote